Near-Optimal Search Time in $\delta$-Optimal Space, and Vice Versa: Conclusions and Future Work

 An important open question is whether this final gap can be closed: can we search or count in optimal time within $\delta$-optimal space, $\Oh(\deltalos)$?
 With our best results, space or time must be multiplied by $O(\log^\epsilon n)$ or $O(\log n)$.
 Further improvements of the search time could also be possible in the packed setting, where the pattern can be read in $O(\ceil{\frac{m\log \sigma}{\log n}})$ time.

 Further research goes in the direction of providing more complex search functionality within $\delta$-bounded space.
-For example, a recent article~\cite{Nav22} shows how to efficiently find the maximal exact matches (MEMs) of a pattern in the text, within $\Oh(\deltalog)$ space.
+For example, a recent article~\cite{Nav23} shows how to efficiently find the maximal exact matches (MEMs) of a pattern in the text, within $\Oh(\deltalog)$ space.
 The way towards a final goal like providing suffix tree functionality in $\delta$-bounded space has several intermediate problems like this one, which is of relevance in bioinformatics applications.
+The very recent $\delta$-SA~\cite{deltaSA}, developed after the submission of this work, supports polylogarithmic-time suffix array and inverse suffix array queries in $\Oh(\deltalos)$ space, and thus constitutes a major step in that direction.